lankaukk/rails-project-story-chaining-app/README.md

 ## Installation

-To use this app, clone, run bundle install, run rails db:migrate and then run rails server.
+To use this app, clone this repository, run bundle install, run rails db:migrate and then run rails server.
 Follow the local host route (http://127.0.0.1:3000) in your browser.
 Everything should be set up.

 ## Contributing